 Stephanie Cairns, Dalhousie 1st Year Rep.

-The NSPA has three active standing committees that support the work of the Board on a project basis: the Awards Committee, the Professional Development Committee, and the Public Relations Committee.
+The NSPA has four active standing committees that support the work of the Board on a project basis: the Advocacy Committee, the Awards Committee, the Professional Development Committee, and the Public Relations Committee.
 Committees generally meet 4-8 times per year and offer a great way for members to get involved with the work of the Association without a significant time commitment.
 If you are interested in becoming a committee volunteer, please contact email@example.com.